todormladenov/Fitness-App/README.md

 * Register up page.
 * Programs catalog - page of created programs.
 * Program Details - More information for the program, exercise that includes, and the option to subscribe.
-* Profile Page - Information for created programs and subscribed programs.
+* Create program - Create view for program.
 * Program Editor - Edit view for program.
 * Exercise Editor - Edit view for the exercise of certain program.